Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 Long story short - the Terminal is much like a text-based file explorer, bolted together with a powerful general "command centre" for your computer.
 You can also start the usual programs from within the terminal.
 Just type ```chromium```+<kbd>Enter</kbd>.

-# Recap of the Introductory Session

-First off, are there any questions from the last session or the homework?

-## Basic Python: Variables, Operators, Data Types
+# Basic Python: Variables, Operators, Data Types

 Programming languages hold data in variables.
 Just like in maths, variables in Python are a convenient way to refer to a quantity through a memorable name.